thcorre/apac-nog-grpc/README.md

 ### Connecting to Switches and Clients

-To connect to either leaf or spine, use ssh.
+To connect to either leafs or spine, use ssh.
 Below command is to connect to leaf1.

 ```
 ssh leaf1